anna-nic/test2/README.md

-Test repositry to clone into jupyter lab
+Test repositry with RBMK notebook to clone into jupyter lab